 \section{Recollections on Morava $E$-theory}

 In this section we recall the facts that we need about Morava $E$-theory before we can proceed.
 For any space $X$ we set

-By Goerss, Hopkins, Miller~\cite{structuredmoravae} there is a unique $E_{\infty}$-structure on $\E$.
-In the homotopy category this gives rise to total power operations.
+We will also set $\E = \E^0$.
+By Goerss, Hopkins, Miller~\cite{structuredmoravae} there is a unique $E_{\infty}$-ring structure on the spectrum $\E$.
+In the homotopy category, this gives rise to total power operations \cite[Section VIII]{bmms}.
 The total power operations are natural multiplicative non-additive maps